sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

     Figure 3: Turtle Class Constructor Signatures and Parameters

-The ``Turtle`` class has multiple constructors, although it always requires a World as an parameter in order to have a place to draw.
+The ``Turtle`` class has multiple constructors, although it always requires a World as a parameter in order to have a place to draw.
 The first constructor places the turtle in a default location in the middle of the world.
 The second constructor places the turtle at a certain (x,y) location in the world.